Sylvania Art Faculty

-- Bruce Conkle loves snowmen, coconuts, fairy tales, crystals, burls, and meteorites.
-He is interested in creating work which combines art and humor to address contemporary attitudes toward nature and environmental concerns, including deforestation and climate change.
-Bruce's work often deals with escapism, artificial worlds and man’s place within nature and frequently examines what he calls the “misfit quotient” at the crossroads.
-His work has shown in Reykjavik, Rio De Janeiro, New York, Philadelphia, Miami, and Portland.
-Recent projects include public art commissions for TriMet/MAX Light Rail and PSU’s Smith Memorial Student Union Public Art + Residency.
-In 2010 Bruce received an Oregon Arts Commission Artist Fellowship and a project grant from the Regional Arts and Culture Council.
+- Bruce Conkle declares an affinity for mysterious natural phenomenon such as snow, crystals, volcanos, rainbows, fire, tree burls, and meteorites.
+His work combines art and humor to address contemporary attitudes toward nature and the environment, including deforestation and climate change.
+Conkle's work often deals with man's place within nature, and frequently examines what he calls the "misfit quotient" at the crossroads.
+His work has shown around the world, including Reykjavik, Ulaanbaatar, Rio De Janeiro, New York, Chicago, Boston, Philadelphia, Miami, Seattle, and Portland.
+Recent projects include public art commissions for the Oregon Department of Transportation, TriMet/MAX Light Rail, and Portland State University's Smith Memorial Student Union Public Art + Residency.
+In 2011 Bruce received a Hallie Ford Fellowship and in 2010 and an Oregon Arts Commission Artist Fellowship.
+His 2012 show Tree Clouds was awarded a project grant from the Regional Arts and Culture Council.

 - Gene Flores